Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The drip area consists of the cone or basket-shaped filter compartment.
 As the water releases from the showerhead, the hot water drips into this compartment, containing your paper or metal filter and your grounds.

 When you make coffee, you grind and measure your coffee bean grounds.
 Then, you place the grounds inside a disposable paper filter.
 As the water drips into this area, it extracts flavors from your favorite coffee roast.
 Once they become fully saturated, the hot water drips through the filter into the carafe or coffee pot for you to serve your coffee warm.
+Additionally. you can read about how your coffee maker auto shuts off to prevent burnt coffee or starting a fire.

 Water will escape from the input tube if the coffee machine lacks a one-way valve.